How Many Homeless Children are in the USA?

-- One in every 45 American children goes to sleep without a home of their own each year.
+- One in every 30 American children goes to sleep without a home of his or her own each year.

-- The recession has led to a 50% increase in students identified as homeless in schools districts throughout the country.
+- The recession has led to a 50% increase in students identified as homeless in school districts throughout the country.

 - There are over 400,000 children and youth served in foster care each year in the United States.